On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Introduction

-For quadratic functions $f(\bx) = \tfrac{1}{2}\,\bx^T\!A\bx$, where $A$ is symmetric positive definite, $\mu$ and $L$ can be taken as the smallest and largest eigenvalue of $A$, respectively.
-In particular, the equality $\mu=L$ is attained when $A$ is taken as the identity matrix.
+For quadratic functions $f(\bx) = \tfrac12 \,\bx^T\!A\bx$, where $A$ is symmetric positive definite, $\mu$ and $L$ can be taken as the smallest and largest eigenvalue of $A$, respectively.
 For general twice continuously differentiable functions it holds that $\mu \le L$, which we can see as follows.
 For this argument, we may assume without loss of generality that $f^* = 0$ and $\zero\in \mathcal X^*$.
-Using the Taylor series in this point, we get
+Using the Taylor series at this point, we get

-If $L$ is sharp, by taking $\bx$ in the direction of the largest eigenvalue of $\nabla^2 f(\zero)$ in modulus, we conclude $\mu \le L$.
+By taking $\bx$ in the direction of the largest eigenvalue of $\nabla^2 f(\zero)$ in modulus, we conclude $\mu \le L$.
 Usually, $\mu$ will be considerably smaller than $L$.
-For the readability of our results, it turns out convenient to assume that $\mu \le \frac12 L$; we have therefore added this condition to \refobjdef{objdef:plineq_nonconvex}.
+For the readability of our results, it turns out convenient to assume that $\mu \le \frac12 L$; we have therefore added this condition to our assumption (cf.~\cref{assum:universal assumption} in \cref{sec:universalassum}).
 We point out that this is not a restriction; slightly modified results hold without this extra clause.
-For instance, for some results instead of $t \le \frac{1}{L}$, we need $t\leq \min\{ \frac{1}{L}, \frac{1}{2\,\mu}\}$.
-As explained in \cite[]{karimi2016linear}, \refeq{eq:PLineq} implies that every stationary point $\bx^* \in \calx^*$ is a global minimum.
+For instance, for some results instead of requiring the updating stepsize $t \le \frac{1}{L}$, we need $t\le \min\{ \frac{1}{L}, \frac{1}{2\,\mu}\}$.
+Additionally, as explained in \cite[]{karimi2016linear}, \cref{eq:PLineq} implies that every stationary point $\bx^* $ is a global minimum.
 Therefore, a unique globally optimal solution is not implied by our assumption.
-We remark that, our statements hold with weaker assumptions, for instance by requiring that \refobjdef{objdef:plineq_nonconvex} is only valid in a certain domain that contains all the iterates of GD.
+We remark that our statements hold with weaker hypotheses, for instance by requiring that \cref{eq:lpineq} and \cref{eq:PLineq} are only satisfied in a certain domain that contains all the iterates of GD.

 In exact arithmetic, GD updates iteratively in the opposite direction of the gradient, given by